 Try to get your listening setup as symmetrical as possible: Left and right speakers should be similarly distanced from walls and other obstructions.
 Place them at least 30 cm from all walls (including the floor), while closer to 90 cm can improve clarity.
 Placement in corners should be avoided, as it drastically increases bass response and muddies up reproduction.

 Tweeters should be at ear level or at least pointing towards your head.
 You can experiment with toeing them in to dial in center image and sound stage to your liking.
-Be aware that this can negatively affect other postions in the room due to emerging interference patterns.
+Be aware that this is likely to negatively affect other postions in the room.

 Listening position